Flowing with the Wheel of the Year: A Guide to Seasonal Living

 When: Around December 21 (Northern Hemisphere) / June 21 (Southern Hemisphere)

-Yule, rooted in ancient traditions, marks the rebirth of the sun's warmth after the cold winter slumber.
+Yule, rooted in ancient traditions, is a solar festival that marks the rebirth of the sun’s warmth after the cold winter slumber.
 By lighting candles or burning a Yule log, many pagans celebrate this return of light and new beginnings.

 Activities include making corn dollies, decorating with fresh flowers, and preparing feasts of roasted meats and winter fruits.
 Doesn’t that make you want to cozy up with a mug and your favorite intention journal?